You can have a simple cremation without a funeral service.…

 There will also be third-party services to consider, including a boat hire company and crew that are experienced and equipped with handling a burial at sea.

 This may cost an additional few thousand pounds.
-For example, ‘Burials at Sea’ based on the Isle of Wight charge a fixed rate fee of £2,385 for their services.
+For example, ‘Burials at Sea’ based on the Isle of Wight charge from £2,785 for their services.

 For an additional cost, they can arrange a suitable coffin, additional boat hire for mourners and liaise with a funeral director on your behalf.